XiaoMutt/xpbt/README.md

 A class holds method for calculating distances between strings

 ### FastQIntegrator
-An Integrator to combine FastQ's belongs to the same initial DNA molecule.
+An Integrator to combine FastQ's belongs to the same initial DNA molecule (merge the sequence and quality).

 ### RedBlackIntervalTree
 A RedBlackIntervalTree for fast interval search.